kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/admin-guide/create-region.md

 What have we done here ?
 Simply iterating over VNETs to associate those with VLAN IDs and the name of Linux bridge interfaces which will be created on each **Kaktus** instance from the zone (see [further](/docs/admin-guide/create-kaktus/)).

 {{< alert color="success" title="Note" >}}
-Note that while services instances will have dedicated reserved networks, we'll (conventionnally) add the VLAN 0 here (which is not really a VLAN at all).
+Note that while services instances will have dedicated reserved networks, we'll (conventionally) add the VLAN 0 here (which is not really a VLAN at all).

 **Kaktus** instances will be created with a **br0** bridge interface, mapped on host private network controller interface(s), where public IP addresses will be bound.
 This will allow further create virtual machines to be able to bind public IPs through the bridged interface.
 {{< /alert >}}